Calcofluor-white: Fluorescence

-Comparative Studies
+Comparative studies

-In a comparative study of KOH, Calcofluor-White and Fungal cultures for diagnosing Fungal Onychomycosis, CFW was seen as the most sensitive method in detecting the infection in humans.
+In a comparative study of potassium hydroxide (KOH), Calcofluor-White and Fungal cultures for diagnosing Fungal Onychomycosis, CFW was seen as the most sensitive method in detecting the infection in humans.
 The study saw that out of 150 patients CFW showed positive in 95 of them.
 The study also reviewed key advantages for using the Calcofluor-White stain over KOH.
 It discussed that CFW requires a quick screening time as it can be seen on low power objectives and can be done within a minute while KOH requires about 3–4 minutes for each slide.
 It is a quicker and more sensitive method of screening than KOH, and the background material can be diverted using CFC.

 In a study of methods to diagnose mycoses, a fungal infection in humans, CFW was compared with KOH and Chicago Sky Blue 6B.
 CFW showed positive testing in 53.4% of cases that had suspected mycoses infections while Chicago Sky Blue 6B had 55% accuracy.
 The study showed that the CFW is less effective in quick detection compared to Chicago Sky Blue 6B, but it is an effective way to detect the fungal infection.

 A study that investigated the detection of Candida in cancerous or precancerous lesions using CFW with fluorescent microscopy.
 The study wanted to see the effectiveness of Calcofluor-White against a species of mycotic infections that can cause death or serious injury against patients who are immunocompromised.
 It also investigated the sensitivity of the dye compared to Gram staining and PAS staining.
 The study concluded that it was a quick and easy way to diagnosis in cytopathology and histopathology, but it was relatively expensive.
 The study also showed that no special techniques were needed to make the staining effective.
 The dye also does not interfere with PAS or Gram staining.
 For cytology, Pap-CFW gave a positive response 50 out of 135 times, and for histopathology, it gave a positive response 43 out of 135 for just the CFW stain.
 The study showed that the staining improved with a pairing of Pap and CFW.
 The results gave that the dye was incredibly effective in terms of quick diagnosis and effectiveness, making it superior to Gram positive and PAS in this particular study.
 Overall, the stain has key advantages to research and diagnostic purposes, but it has an issue of being slightly expensive and can not be as accurate for certain species.

-Limitations of Calcofluor-White Staining
+Limitations

 CFW shows poor staining and fluorescence of several fungal organisms including Coccidioides immitis, Histoplasma capsulatum, and Cryptococcus neoformans.
 CFW staining of Pneumocystis carinii in lung biopsies can be optimized by initial CFW at room temperature for five minutes followed by 65 °C incubation for five minutes.
 Fluorescence may be masked by darkly pigmented fungi.